Qiskit/qiskit-addon-sqd/README.md

 ### Installation

-We encourage installing this package via `pip`, when possible:
+We encourage installing this package via `pip` when possible:

 ```bash
 pip install 'qiskit-addon-sqd'